Hilly Way Chase

 The Hilly Way Chase is a Grade 2 National Hunt steeplechase in Ireland.
 It is run at Cork Racecourse in December, over a distance of about 2 miles and half a furlong (2 miles and 160 yards, or 3,365 metres).

 The race was first run in 2001 as a Grade 3 race, before being awarded Grade 2 status in 2003.
-It is currently sponsored by the Kerry Group.
+It is currently sponsored by the Bar One Betting.